-We estimate two unconstrained specifications.
-The first is identical to the constrained MLE regression specification, including single-year age dummies.
-This allows us to compare standard errors for coefficients with and without constraints, and to illustrate the deficiencies of sample survey data for a non-parametric approach to hazard estimation.
-The second specification parameterizes the age function as polynomial, allowing for a smoothing of the first birth relationship with age.
+Following this, we present a second unconstrained regression specification that parameterizes the age function as polynomial, allowing for a smoothing of the first birth relationship with age.
 The parametric approach to hazard estimation is a common solution to the problem of high sampling variability with survey data.
-We show here that the results obtained with this parametric approach are inferior to those obtained by the smoothing of the age relationship with single-year age population constraints.
+We show here that this parametric approach is nevertheless inferior to the approach that smoothes the first birth relationship to age by using the population data as formal constraints on the regression estimation.